-Customise the component's name, its parameter is a python formatting string, which will expect the match from <filemask>.
+To customise the component's name, use the --name-template option.
+Its parameter is a python formatting string, which will expect the match from <filemask>.

---base-file-template TEMPLATE

-Customize base file for monolingual translations.
+By format string passed by the --base-file-template option you can customize base file for monolingual translations.

---file-format FORMAT

-You can also specify file format to use (see Supported formats), the default is autodetection.
+You can also specify file format to use (see Supported formats) by the --file-format parameter.
+The default is autodetection.